rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 Verify that the Active status is __active (running)__.

-Install the perf and d3 packages -
+Install the packages needed for the perf tool, and the flame graphs -

 `sudo yum install -y perf js-d3-flame-graph`{{execute T1}}